What is CAPS?

 Joanne Cantor is an internationally recognized expert on the psychology of media and communications.
 She is Professor Emerita and Outreach Director of the Center for Communication Research at the University of Wisconsin–Madison, where she was an award–winning professor for 26 years.
 Through her consulting firm, Your Mind on Media, she gives keynote presentations and workshops to business, professional, and educational organizations on productivity, creativity, and stress reduction.
 Prof. Cantor is the author of the highly acclaimed parenting book, Mommy, I'm Scared, a children's book, Teddy's TV Troubles, and most recently, Conquer CyberOverload, a book for just about everyone.
 She has also published more than 100 articles in academic and popular journals.
 In recognition of her expertise, Prof. Cantor has testified on numerous occasions before US Congressional committees as well as the Federal Communications Commission.
 She enjoys speaking before non–academic audiences and has been a guest on numerous radio and television shows including Oprah, Good Morning America, and several NPR programs.
 Prof. Cantor is a member of the Authors Guild, the National Speakers Association, the American Psychological Association, the Association for Psychological Science, and the International Communication Association.

 Jeff Clarke graduated cum laude from the University of North Carolina at Greensboro with a B.A. in radio, television and film.
 He earned an M.A. in Communication Arts, with an emphasis in film, from the UW-Madison.
 Jeff’s broadcasting career spans 45 years with more than 32 years in public broadcasting.
 He retired in 2010 after a highly successful eight years as President and CEO of Northern California Public Broadcasting, the parent company of KQED-TV-FM-San Francisco, KQEH-San Jose, KQET-Monterey/Salinas and KQEI-FM-North Highlands/Sacramento.
 Before moving to the Bay Area in 2002, Jeff was the Chief Executive Officer and General Manager of Houston PBS/KUHT, holding that position since 1992.
 Prior to his move to Texas he served as Deputy Director of Television, and Director of Production, at Wisconsin Public Television, based in Madison.
-Jeff served as executive producer of the national PBS series The New Tech Times, and manager of news and public affairs at KETC-TV, St. Louis, Missouri, winning a local Emmy at KQED, five local Emmy nominations as well as numerous CPB, AP and UPI awards during his distinguished career.
+The New Tech Times, and manager of news and public affairs at KETC-TV, St. Louis, Missouri, winning a local Emmy at KQED, five local Emmy nominations as well as numerous CPB, AP and UPI awards during his distinguished career.
 He is married to Gail, who hails from Wisconsin.
 They have one daughter, Melissa.
 She and her family as well as Jeff and Gail reside in the Houston, Texas area.